berops/claudie/README.md

 For more information about contributing please read the [contribution guidelines](./docs/contributing/contributing.md).

-If you want to have a chat with us, feel free to join our ["claudie-workspace" Slack workspace](https://join.slack.com/t/claudie-workspace/shared_invite/zt-1imfso8r4-xwrpZjL9kt61FT1LjvWD5w).
+If you want to have a chat with us, feel free to join our [Slack workspace](https://join.slack.com/t/claudie-workspace/shared_invite/zt-1imfso8r4-xwrpZjL9kt61FT1LjvWD5w).

 ## Security